 - To create awareness for visitors and promotion, ‘send to a friend’/ ‘refer a friend’/ ‘share’, etc can come in handy

-- For savings focus could be on elements like FAQs, help, contact, call, ‘Add to Cart’ clicks that leads to thank you pages, etc.
+- For savings focus could be on elements like FAQs, help, contact, call, ‘Add to Cart’ clicks that lead to thank you pages, etc.

 A word of caution – Beware of the following things when performing Multivariate testing:

 - Improper choice of variants.
-For e.g. suppose we change the font size, colour and style of the headline text at the same time under one version of variation combination.
-It will then be difficult to analyze from the data received about which variation of the headline (whether font size, colour or style) made the visitor respond differently.
+For e.g. suppose we change the font size, color and style of the headline text at the same time under one version of variation combination.
+It will then be difficult to analyze from the data received about which variation of the headline (whether font size, color or style) made the visitor respond differently.

-- Too short a span of Multi variate test run.
+- Too short a span of a Multivariate test run.
 Ending the test run early and picking a small range of data to analyze the winner may lead to invalid statistics.

-- Too long a span of Multi variant test run.
+- Too long a span of a Multivariate test run.
 Running the test too long to analyze the marginal data also leads to much wastage of time

 - Wrong understanding of Key Indicators.
-Focusing, analyzing and tracking the variation combination of those indicators that are insignificant or unrelated to the end goal
+Focusing, analyzing and tracking the variable combination of those indicators that are insignificant or unrelated to the end goal

-- Only few Key Performance indicators are identified while many others are not tracked
+- Only a few Key Performance indicators are identified while many others are not tracked

 - Not analyzing the results and making the right changes to the site.